chiupam/tutorial/Loon/Plus_EN/Local_JaveScript_EN.md

 # Say a few more words

--Loon is an open remote script link.
+- Loon is an open remote script link.
 If users do not need to modify the code in the script file, it is highly recommended to learn the `Add remote link script` tutorial and use the `Add remote link script` function, please click [here](https://github .com/chiupam/tutorial/blob/master/Loon/Plus/Remote_JaveScript.md) Jump to the `Add remote link script` tutorial

--Again, the premise of this tutorial is that the user needs to download the script to the icloud/Loon/Script folder through the `download from URL` function in advance and enable the `automatic synchronization` function in Loon.
+- Again, the premise of this tutorial is that the user needs to download the script to the icloud/Loon/Script folder through the `download from URL` function in advance and enable the `automatic synchronization` function in Loon.
 If the user has not done this step yet, Please click [here](https://github.com/chiupam/tutorial/blob/master/Loon/Plus/Download_From_URL_EN.md) to jump to the `Add script file-download from URL` tutorial